ANSI C: Other related ISO publications

 More technical specifications are in development and pending approval, including the fifth and final part of TS 18661, a software transactional memory specification, and parallel library extensions.

 Support from major compilers

-ANSI C is now supported by almost all the widely used compilers.
-GCC and Clang are two major C compilers popular today, both are based on the C11 with updates including changes from later specifications such as C17 and C18.
+ANSI C is supported by almost all the widely used compilers.
+GCC and Clang are two major C compilers popular today, both based on the C11 with updates including changes from later specifications such as C17.
 Any source code written only in standard C and without any hardware dependent assumptions is virtually guaranteed to compile correctly on any platform with a conforming C implementation.
 Without such precautions, most programs may compile only on a certain platform or with a particular compiler, due, for example, to the use of non-standard libraries, such as GUI libraries, or to the reliance on compiler- or platform-specific attributes such as the exact size of certain data types and byte endianness.